Planning a big get-together? Here are our favourite communal dining spots in Singapore to enjoy feasts fit for kings and queens.

 Pizzas are ideal communal food and this riverside restaurant dishes them out wood-fired style.
 We’re still not over the tartufata, diavola and prosciutto pizzas.
 And that pizza crust?
 Superbly divine.
 If you’re a carnivore at heart, feast on the bistecca ribeye or beef short rib that’s slow-cooked for 18 hours.
 Expect fork-tender goodness in every bite.

 This restaurant nestled in the lush Botanic Gardens focuses on fine Asian-inspired European fare.
-Its Communal Feast menu (good for five to ten people) is a seasonal selection of items from the restaurant’s a la carte menu.
-You’ll be enjoying dishes like goats cheese mousse and the signature Halia chilli crab spaghettini.
+Whether it’s breakfast, brunch, or dinner, it has menus that’ll have you covered for any meal.
+Make your reservations and you’ll be enjoying dishes like goat’s cheese mousse and the signature Halia chilli crab spaghettini.

-If you’re hitting up a cafe more for food than coffee, The Malayan Council offers some truly eclectic menu items featuring local twists in a spacious setting.
-Tuck into hearty mains like stir-fried linguine tossed with sambal goreng sauce, and the all-time favourite smoked duck lemak chilli padi.
+Planning to hit up a cafe more for food than coffee?
+The Malayan Council offers some truly eclectic menu items featuring local twists in a spacious setting.
+Start off with juicy wings covered in kicap chilli padi for a spicy kick.
+Next, go for the softshell and mud crab mee goreng or lamb shank mee rebus to fill you up.
 For dessert, choose from the cafe’s wide selection of cakes that include ondeh ondeh and putu piring cake.
 If you’re still hungry, you can go home with an extra slice or two!

 The Malayan Council, multiple locations including Bussorah Street and Winstedt Road

-This 40-seater restaurant in Singapore has a basement space that’s great for social gatherings and communal dining.
+This 40-seater restaurant in Singapore has a basement space that’s great for social gatherings.
 It’s all about amazing food and fab produce here.
 Restaurant highlights include the tuna belly “chutoro” carpaccio, glazed lamb shoulder and hand-torn pasta with brown crab.
 Oh, and the donuts with lemon curd are pleasantly surprising and a must-order to finish off a great meal.

 Lolla, 22 Ann Siang Road, Singapore 069702